divijghose/firedrake/Firedrake-meeting-2025-02-19.md

 Outstanding questions:

 * `firedrake-zenodo` will not work until we have version numbers: installing packages in non-editable mode discards git information which `firedrake-zenodo` relies on.
+* Similarly `make check` also will not work without an editable install.
+Do we mention it on the website still?

 ## Merge PRs
 *Note that PRs put in this section should either be trivial or already have been reviewed.
 Discussion-worthy PRs should be separate agenda items.*